-At the time of preparing this Plan, the Association had secured grant funding as part of the HCA's development programme for 2015-18.
-This funding, alongside private finance raised from more efficient asset security and utilisation of the Association's own resources, will support the Association's growth aspirations during this period.
-It is recognised, however, that there will be circumstances where, due to the level of cost, it is not feasible, or desirable, to pursue specific development opportunities, particularly in an environment where rent reductions are impacting on income streams.
+At the time of preparing this Plan, the Association had secured grant funding as part of the HCA's affordable housing programme for 2015-18, which has been supplemented with financial support from specific Local Authority partners.
+This funding, alongside private finance raised from more efficient asset security and utilisation of the Association's own resources, will support the Association's growth aspirations during this It is recognised, however, that there will be period. circumstances where, due to the level of cost, it is not feasible, or desirable, to pursue specific development opportunities, particularly in an environment where rent reductions are impacting on income streams.
 In these instances the Association will give consideration to negotiating the transfer of such schemes to other Housing Associations in return for Housing Management input and, where appropriate, a relevant level of the development income.